tobiasbriones/images/gencesk-2d/README.md

 Feel free to use the images, you do not need to ask for permission to use them as long as you comply with the license.

-For more about Gencesk 2D, go to [Gencesk 2D repository](https://github.com/TobiasBriones/gencesk-2d).
+For more about Gencesk 2D, go to the [Gencesk 2D Repository](https://github.com/TobiasBriones/gencesk-2d).

 For more images, go to [Images repository root](https://github.com/TobiasBriones/images).